I am saddened to report that Starr Saphir died on February 5, 2013, at Calvary Hospice in New York after an eleven-year battle with breast cancer.

 Her skills as a birder were legendary.
 For nearly forty years she gave birding walks in Central Park and around the world that were noted for their unusual sightings.
 She was a friend, teacher, mentor, and inspiration to many.
 Her daughters Shawna and Lara loved her very much.
 We are all going to miss her.

-I recently published a birding book in which Starr is featured.
-Please see this site’s blog for details.
+I recently published a birding book in which Starr is featured, A Big Manhattan Year: Tales of Competitive Birding.
+See the book’s site for more details.

 Starr’s extraordinary life was accorded the recognition and rare honor of a New York Times obituary, written by Douglas Martin and published on Sunday, February 10th.